rafi007akhtar/CSE-resources/README.md

 # CSE-resources
 A collection of curated resources for learning Computer Science subjects and skills, that I garnered throughout my tenure as a CSE student.
 Contributions to this list, and reports of broken links or other errors, are welcome.

+## Semester Subjects
+The following are resources for most of the subjects I took / am still taking as a CS undergrad in univ.
+The resources are mainly courses, and additionally some extra useful tools while taking those courses.

 ### Algorithm Analysis and Design
 1. <a href="http://ocw.mit.edu/6-006F11"> Introduction to Algorithms (MIT OCW)</a>
 2. <a href="https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2015/index.htm"> Design and Analysis of Algorithms (MIT OCW) </a>